Diane Francis Biography

 From there, she became a freelance newspaper and magazine writer for many publications.
 She became Contributing Editor of Canadian Business Magazine and a columnist with Quest Magazine.
 In 1981, she joined The Toronto Star as a business writer, became a white collar crime specialist then columnist.
 This led to regular commentaries on CBC and CFRB.
 In 1987, she joined Maclean’s, the Toronto Sun chain and the Financial Post as a columnist and in 1988 she became a Director of the Financial Post then in 1991 its Editor until it was sold in 1998 (and became the National Post).

 Diane’s first book was published in 1986 and she has written nine more.
 But has been a regular radio and television commentator for years on CBC, CTV, local radio stations and various U.S. broadcast outlets.
 She has appeared in several documentaries, mostly about white collar crime, for ABC’s 20-20, CBC, Global TV and various independent producers, most recently the Halcyon documentary about Bernie Madoff.
 She has also, for many years, been one of Canada’s busiest and most highly paid speakers, addressing hundreds of groups and individuals about the future of technology, Silicon Valley, trends, business, geopolitics, politics, trade, immigration and markets.

-Diane was the first female to become editor of a national daily newspaper in Canada, founded the Canadian Women Entrepreneur of the Year Awards and in 2007 became the first working journalist to sit on a public company board of directors.
+Diane was the first female to become editor of a national daily newspaper in Canada, became Woman of the Year in 2002, founded the Canadian Women Entrepreneur of the Year Awards and in 2007 became the first working journalist to sit on a public company board of directors.